 So how can you address this before it’s too late and the stress has wreaked untold misery on you?

 Relaxation is What We Need

-Through relaxation we can actually calm the adrenal and nervous system, and replenish them, so they are there for us when we really need them.
+Through relaxation, we can actually calm the adrenal and nervous system, and replenish them, so they are there for us when we really need them.
 Focused and calming yoga sequences and postures release toxins from the body to help ease the physical effects of stress.
-After relaxation the mind is sharper, more alert, quicker to focus and able to concentrate for longer.
+After relaxation the mind is sharper, more alert, quicker to focus and ability to concentrate for longer.